 Brief: The WC-130J "Weatherbird" is a modularly configurable C-130J equipped with specialized systems to penetrate tropical and winter storms, capture meteorological data, and aid severe weather forecasting.
 Early WC-130Bs entered service in 1959, followed by the WC-130E in 1962, and WC-130H in 1964.
 The WC-130J began replacing legacy variants in 1999, though several H models remained in service with the Puerto Rico ANG until a fatal crash resulted in the fleet's retirement in 2019.
 All WC-130Js are operated by AFRC's 53rd Weather Reconnaissance Squadron "Hurricane Hunters" at Keesler.
 Mission equipment includes a pod-mounted Stepped-Frequency Microwave Radiometer (SFMR) for monitoring surface winds and precipitation rates, parachute-deployed GPS dropsondes to gather vertical atmospheric profiles, and palletized operator stations/equipment running specialized software.
 WC-130Js are optionally equipped with two external wing tanks, as well as an internal auxiliary fuel tank to increase range and endurance.
-Crews include an added aerial weather reconnaissance officer/flight director and weather system specialist/loadmaster.
+Crews include an added aerial weather reconnaissance officer/ flight director and weather system specialist/loadmaster.
 Aircraft are capable of penetrating tropical cyclones from up to 10,000 ft to as low as 500 ft.
 The fleet primarily monitors oceanic weather over the Atlantic, Central Pacific, Caribbean, and Gulf of Mexico.
-Airframes are modernized alongside the baseline C-130J fleet, including Block 8.1 upgrades (slated for trial install in 2023), airspace compliance mods, and enhanced service-life center wing sections.
+Airframes are modernized alongside the baseline C-130J fleet, including Block 8.1 upgrades, and enhanced service-life center wing sections.
 WC-130Js recently tested a new SATCOM that would enable continuous real-time streaming of radar and storm data from the aircraft to forecasters on the ground.
 The modular X-band antenna tested during the 2021 hurricane season was mounted in a dome fairing in place of the flight deck escape hatch.
-AFRC is returning the fleet to the more weather-resistant and durable gloss-grey paint scheme worn by WC-130s prior to 2007.
-The fleet notably flew missions collecting data on hurricanes Fiona and Ian, which pummeled the U.S. East Coast in 2022, before shifting to atmospheric river research, probing systems that brought torrential rain and flooding to California in early 2023.
+AFRC is returning the fleet to the more weather-resistant and durable gloss-gray paint scheme worn by WC-130s prior to 2007.
+WC-130Js flew more than 990 flight hours collecting data on 10 named storms in the Atlantic and Caribbean and six in the Pacific during the 2023 storm season, making it the unit's fourth busiest.

 Contractor: Lockheed Martin.
 First Flight: April 5, 1996 (C-130J).
 Delivered: Sept.
 30, 1999-September 2005.

 IOC: October 2006.
 Production: 10.
 Inventory: 10.
 Operator: AFRC.

 Aircraft Location: Keesler AFB, Miss.

-Active Variant: •WC-130J.
+•WC-130J.
 Weather reconnaissance version of the C-130J.
 Dimensions: Span 132.6 ft, length 97.8 ft, height 38.8 ft.
 Weight: Max T-O 155,000 lb; max payload 42,000 lb.

 Power Plant: Four Rolls-Royce AE2100D3 turboprops, each 4,700 shp.
-Performance: Speed 417 mph; range with 35,000 lb payload 1,841 miles (3,000+ miles with external/auxiliary tanks).
+Performance: Speed 417 mph; range with 35,000 lb payload 1,841 miles

+(3,000+ miles with external/auxiliary tanks).
 Ceiling: With max payload, 26,000 ft.

-Accommodation: Two pilots, aerial reconnaissance weather officer, loadmaster/dropsonde operator.
+Accommodation: Two pilots, aerial reconnaissance weather officer, load-master/dropsonde operator.

 Load: palletized weather systems.

+ech.
+Sgt.
+Dhruv Gopinath

-WC-135 CONSTANT PHOENIX Air sampling and collection
+WC-135 CONSTANT PHOENIX

+Air sampling and collection